ViktorQvarfordt/blog/posts/2024-01-18-llm-agents.md

 # LLM Agents: Overview and implementation

 In this article, we explore LLM Agents.
-A popular idea having emerged from the capabilites of LLMs.
+A popular idea having emerged from the capabilities of LLMs.

 What do we exactly mean by an agent?
-And how do we implement it?
+And how do we implement them?
 This is what we will explore in this article.

 ## Definition of an LLM Agent

-**Agent = LLM + State + Tools**
+### Agent = LLM + State + Tools

 * The **LLM** component has the reasoning abilities to select the right action in a given situation.
 An action can be to respond with a message or to use a tool.
 E.g. GPT4.
-* The **State** component is the agent's memory of previous messages and results from used tools.
+* The **State** component is the agents memory of previous messages and results from used tools.
 E.g. stored in a database.
 * The **Tools (aka.
-Actions)** component is the agent's ability to interact with external systems.
-E.g. API calls to other services.
+Actions)** component is the agents ability to interact with the external world.
+E.g. API calls to other systems and services.

 Agents can be **triggered** by manual user input or by external events.
 External events can for example be a change in a database, monitoring of an email inbox, or time-based trigger.